-Land, Buildings, Other Community Assets, Buildings, Leisure Centre, and Recycled Water classes of assets were revalued by an independent asset valuation consultant effective 1 July 2019.
-Roads, Kerbing and Footpaths were revalued by an independent asset valuation consultant as at 1 July 2017.
-Stormwater assets are in the process of being re-valued by an independent asset valuation consultant as at 1 July 2021.
+Roads, Kerbing and Footpaths are in the process of being re-valued by an independent asset valuation consultant as at 1 July 2022.
+Stormwater assets were re-valued by an independent asset valuation consultant as at 1 July 2021.
+Land, Buildings, Other Community Assets, Buildings, Leisure Centre, and Recycled Water classes of assets were re-valued by an independent asset valuation consultant effective 1 July 2019.
 Furniture & Fittings, Landfill, and Plant & Equipment are valued under the cost model and therefore are not required to be revalued.